bioFAM/MOFA/README.md

 **(Q) I get the following error when installing the R package:**
 ```
-ERROR: dependencies 'pcaMethods', 'MultiAssayExperiment' are not available for package 'MOFAtools'
+ERROR: dependencies 'pcaMethods', 'MultiAssayExperiment' are not available for package 'MOFA'
 ```
 These two packages are available from Bioconductor, not CRAN.
 You can install them from R as follows:
 ```